Photo:

 Homemade masks are fairly easy to make, yet are highly covetable.
 There are so many possibilities for characters, from animals to superheroes, and lots of variations in how to make them.

 Children’s masks can be made out of different types of paper or fabrics, and either tied with elastic or glued on to a craft stick to hold up.
-The adult will probably need to measure where the eyes should be cut out of the paper or fabric, and how long the elastic should be to go around the child’s head.
+You will probably need to measure where the eyes should be cut out of the paper or fabric, and how long the elastic should be to go around your child’s head.

-No matter how it’s done, it’s likely to get a big smile when the child wears it and peeks in the mirror.
+No matter how it’s done, it’s likely to get a big smile when they pop it on and catch a glimpse of themselves in the mirror.

 Yep, just make your own books.
 Children have so many stories to tell, and only need help writing it all down.
-Fold paper in half and staple at the crease to make pages.
-After the story is written, go back and read it to the child so they can illustrate each page.
+Simply fold some paper in half and staple at the crease to make pages (you can add a piece of construction paper as a cover if you are feeling extra fancy).
+After the story is written, go back and read it together so your kid can illustrate each page.
 This simple activity builds confidence, self-esteem and literacy skills.

-Simply provide a few items that can be rearranged again and again.
+Simply provide a few items that can be rearranged again and again (such as craft sticks, buttons, paint samples, fabric swatches, spare keys, etc.).
 Arrange them on a tray or placemat to make patterns, designs and objects.
 Since the materials are reusable, take a picture to commemorate each creation.
-Ideas: craft sticks, buttons, paint samples, fabric swatches, spare keys.

 You really can make a lovable stuffed animal (or insect!) with only four things: markers, construction paper, a stapler and recycled newspaper.
 It’s so easy and gets the kids excited every time.